You are here: Urology Textbook > Prostate > BPH > Diagnostik workup

 The diagnostic challenge is to clarify the cause of the patient's micturition symptoms.
 Only after complete workup and exclusion of other diseases, which cause micturition symptoms, the diagnosis BPH may be justified.
 The isolated interpretation of the symptoms of the patient, or of the maximum flow, or of the prostate volume is not sufficient to estimate the subvesical obstruction by the prostate.
 Fig. diagnostic workup of LUTS summarizes European and American guidelines for diagnosis and treatment of LUTS due to benign prostatic hyperplasia.

 The medical history is crucial for differential diagnosis of micturition symptoms:

 Risk factors for urethral stricture are a history of urethritis, transurethral surgery, catheterization or perineal trauma.

-Risk factors for neurogenic bladder disorders:
+Risk factors for neurogenic lower urinary tract dysfunction: